Mohan-96a/Glide/README.md

 ## 📞 Support

-For support, email mohan96969a@gmail.com or join our Slack channel.
+For support,  mohan96969a@gmail.com or join our Slack channel.